BattletechModders/StrategicOperations/README.md

 4) If the "beacon" item contains a component tag that starts with "StratOpsPilot_", the remainder of that tag should be the PilotDef ID of the pilot that will pilot the unit (overrides anything set by CMDPilotOverride below)

+5) If the "beacon" item contains a component tag that starts with "StrafeWaves_", the remainder of that tag should be the number (integer) of "waves" or copies of the unit that will do the strafing.
+E.g. StrafeWaves_3 would strafe with 3 of whatever the unit is.

 The json structure of a strafe ability follows:

 ```